-The course is part of this learning path
+The course is part of these learning paths

-You will be introduced to the basic underlying technology that Athena has been built on.
-We spend time discussing the process of creating and setting up Athena databases, tables, and partitions.
+You will be introduced to the basic underlying technology that Athena has been built on, and we spend time discussing the process of creating and setting up Athena databases, tables, and partitions.
 We examine the process in which Athena SQL queries are authored and how they are managed.
 We review current Athena limitations and pricing.

 In this training course you'll be introduced to Amazon Athena.
 Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 Let's quickly review the Amazon Athena offering.
 It allows you to quickly query unstructured, semi-structured, and structured data stored in S3.
 It's a server-less based service.
 You only pay for the data scanned.
 Built on Presto technology and open source distributed SQL query engine.
 Provides and SQL like dialect for data querying.
 Designed to provide fast performance for large data set scanning.
 The agenda for the remainder of this course is as follows.
 We'll review and explain fundamental AWS Athena storage and querying concepts.
 We'll highlight suitable use cases in which Athena can be applied effectively.
 We'll review the basic underlying technology that Athena has been built on.
 We'll discuss and illustrate the process of creating and setting up Athena tables, formats, and partitions.
 We'll examine the process in which Athena SQL queries are offered.
 We'll review current Athena limitations and pricing.
 Finally we'll provide a demonstration in which we publish CloudTrail logs into an S3 bucket.
 We'll make some ad-hoc security group changes to generate a few CloudTrail events.
 Finally, we'll use Athena to search and find the captured security group API update calls.
 The following prerequisites will be both useful and helpful for this course.
 General big data and analytical concepts; Amazon Simple Storage Service, S3; SQL, Structured Query Language.
 Furthermore if you require an introduction to S3 then please consider taking the free S3 lab hosted here on Cloud Academy.

-Jeremy is the DevOps Content Lead at Cloud Academy where he specializes in developing technical training documentation for DevOps.
+Jeremy is a Content Lead Architect and DevOps SME here at Cloud Academy where he specializes in developing DevOps technical training documentation.

-He has a strong background in software engineering, and has been coding with various languages, frameworks, and systems for the past 20+ years.
-In recent times, Jeremy has been focused on DevOps, Cloud, Security, and Machine Learning.
+He has a strong background in software engineering, and has been coding with various languages, frameworks, and systems for the past 25+ years.
+In recent times, Jeremy has been focused on DevOps, Cloud (AWS, Azure, GCP), Security, Kubernetes, and Machine Learning.